add-n2x/nd-toolbox/README.md

 ensures using the prepared Beets configuration file.

-Using this configuration, all operations are done in a non-destructive way, meaning no write operations are done on your music files.
+Using this configuration, all operations are done in a non-destructive way, meaning no write operations are done on your music files and no files are copied.

 Nonetheless we cannot guarantee any malfunctions due to bugs and misconfiguration.
 Therefore always make copies of your files and libraries and do test runs wherever possible.

 ### Prepare music library